abidkhanpk/cookie_switch/README.md

 - **Auto update not triggering** – Ensure the account was switched at least once after enabling auto update so the extension knows it is the active profile.
 - **Import errors** – Confirm the JSON file was exported by Cookie Switch and not altered manually.

+## Support Cookie Switch

+Cookie Switch is a side project maintained in spare hours.
+If it saves you time or helps your team, please consider showing some love by [buying me a coffee](https://www.buymeacoffee.com/abidkhanpk).
+Your support keeps new features and polish coming. ☕

 Enjoy seamless account swapping!